deepgram/deepgram-python-sdk/examples/README.md

 ## Prerequisites

-In order to run the code in the `examples` folder, you first need to install/pip the dependencies contained in the `requirements-examples.txt` for the examples.
+In order to run the code in the `examples` folder, you first need to:

+1. install/pip the dependencies contained in the `requirements-examples.txt` for the examples
+2. be using a MacOS or Linux.
+These examples are geared towards non-windows platforms only.

 ```bash
 pip install -r requirements-examples.txt